Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

 \subsection{Balancing Physical Constraints with Discovery}

-The preceding examples illustrate that all modeling requires assumptions, and deep learning provides new ways to encode our physical understanding.
-Physics-informed approaches—through symmetry-aware architectures or conservation law constraints—represent powerful inductive biases that enable generalization from limited astronomical data.
-Conservation laws ensure solutions remain physically consistent even when extrapolating beyond training regimes.
+The preceding examples illustrate that deep learning provides new ways to encode our physical understanding.
+Physics-informed approaches---through symmetry-aware architectures or conservation law constraints---represent powerful inductive biases that enable generalization from limited astronomical data.
 Yet the choice of constraints matters.
-Enforcing the collisionless Boltzmann equation in galactic dynamics assumes equilibrium, but real galaxies may violate steady-state assumptions.
-Similarly, strict hydrostatic equilibrium in stellar atmospheres prevents networks from learning convective overshooting or magnetic effects.
+For example, enforcing the collisionless Boltzmann equation in galactic dynamics assumes equilibrium, but real galaxies may violate steady-state assumptions.
 This tension between constraint and discovery pervades all astronomical modeling.
-The advantage of modern deep learning is flexibility: we can encode symmetries through equivariant operations, enforce conservation laws through differentiable constraints, and relax these when data demands it.
+The advantage of modern deep learning is flexibility: We can encode symmetries through equivariant operations, enforce conservation laws through differentiable constraints, and relax these when data demand it.
 The challenge lies in choosing which physical principles to encode as hard architectural constraints, which to impose as soft regularization, and which to leave flexible for discovery.
 In practice, loss functions take the form $\mathcal{L} = \mathcal{L}_\text{data} + \lambda_\text{physics} \mathcal{L}_\text{physics}$, where hyperparameters like $\lambda_\text{physics}$ control how strongly we enforce theoretical priors.

 Physics-informed priors can guide models toward physically meaningful solutions without sacrificing flexibility.
 For instance, theoretical models correctly identify which spectral features trace which elements, even when synthetic spectra contain systematic errors.
 By constraining neural networks to measure abundances through their actual atomic and molecular features rather than element-element correlations, \citet{Ting2017} and \citet{Xiang2019} ensured physically meaningful stellar chemical measurements.
 The most successful approaches balance physical knowledge with data-driven flexibility.
-This synthesis represents not a compromise, but an evolution in how we encode and test theoretical knowledge against observations
+This synthesis represents not a compromise but an evolution in how we encode and test theoretical knowledge against observations.